Frequently Asked Questions about ISU

 All students, regardless of their language background study English language and literature from PreK to Grade 12.
 For those who need extra assistance in English because it isn't their first language, then EAL (English as an Additional Language) support is provided.

-It is vitally important for English language acquisition that students have a strong first language and therefore we offer Mongolian language from Kindergarten to Grade 12 to first language Mongolian speakers and Korean from Grades 6-12 for first language Korean speakers.
+It is vitally important for English language acquisition that students have a strong first language and therefore we offer Mongolian language from Kindergarten to Grade 12 to first language Mongolian speakers.
 This enhances their academic performance across all subject areas and their success in obtaining the IB Diploma at the end of Grade 12.

 Mongolian language and culture is also offered from Kindergarten to Grade 5 to students whose first language is not Mongolian.